 Section 1.3 Principal Place of Business

-The principal place of business for the NSGA shall be in the state, or Canada, in which the current Registrar resides, but its members or officers may be residents of any state, territory or country.
+The principal place of business for the SGA shall be in the state, or Canada, in which the current Registrar resides, but its members or officers may be residents of any state, territory or country.
 Business may be carried on at any place convenient to such members or officials that may be participating.
-The Headquarters of this Association may not be moved from the boundaries of the United States.
+The headquarters of this "Association" may not be moved from the boundaries of the United States.

 Membership, Meetings, and Voting

 A) There shall be three (3) classes of membership: